 Figure 3a: UV-Vis spectrum of AgNPs as a function of contact time

 Moreover, the optical characteristics of the nanoparticles were significantly affected by changes in pH, extract volume, and silver nitrate concentration.
-At pH 10, a pronounced plasmon resonance peak was observed, indicating more efficient reduction of Ag⁺ ions and better stabilization of Ag⁰, likely due to the enhanced activity of polyphenols under alkaline conditions.[20]
+At pH 10, a pronounced plasmon resonance peak was observed, indicating more efficient reduction of Ag⁺ ions and better stabilization of Ag⁰, likely due to the enhanced activity of polyphenols under alkaline conditions.[20]?
 Similarly, increasing the volume of plant extract boosted nanoparticle yield, while higher concentrations of silver nitrate supplied more Ag⁺ ions, promoting further nanoparticle growth.

 Figure 3b: UV-Vis of AgNPs as a function of pH